vanakenm/workshop-mvp/PITCHME.md

 ### Mobile

 * More mobile than desktop traffic today
-* When doing mockups, think about smallscreens!
+* When doing mockups, think about small screens!
+* "Mobile first" is actually good: force to limit what you see on a single screen

+> Choices are difficult, but they lead to better designs

 ---